 In the case of J-51, units will only remain regulated after the expiration of tax benefits if the unit was already stabilized before the landlord accepted tax benefits.

 In the case of 421-a, for units in which construction began before June 30, 2008, they will only remain regulated after the expiration of tax benefits if there was not proper notification—even then it’s only until the tenant living in the unit when the benefits period expired leaves, after which they will be deregulated.
-For units in which construction began on or after June 30, 2008, they will only remain regulated until the tenant occupying the unit leaves, as long as there was proper notification and their leaving the unit was not the result of harassment.
+For units in which construction began on or after June 30, 2008, if they are the units that are designated as “affordable” they will only remain regulated until the tenant occupying the unit leaves, as long as there was proper notification and their leaving the unit was not the result of harassment.

 You can call the Department of Housing, Preservation, and Development (HPD) at 212-863-5517 (J-51) or 212-863-5421 (421-a) to find out if your building is a part of either of these programs.
 Additionally, for more information about the Tax Incentive Program, visit the Housing Preservation and Development webpage.